‘We do not have a policy that prohibits alleged falsehoods’: Facebook on why it did not take down States Times Review post

 In response, Singapore's Ministry of Law said that Facebook's stance showed that the social media platform "cannot be relied upon to filter falsehoods or protect Singapore from a false information campaign".

 Speaking at a roundtable with media on Tuesday, Monika Bickert, vice president of product policy at Facebook, said: “We don’t have a policy of removing false content.
-We will in general try to counter the virality and surface educational content.
-There are those two exceptions, where it’s very tied to voter suppression and the imminent threat of physical violence in the offline world.
+We will generally try to counter the virality and surface educational content.
+There are those two exceptions, where it’s very tied to voter suppression or the imminent threat of physical violence in the offline world.

-“Other than that, I will say that we do have a process through which governments can submit (something) to us if they think something violates their laws and we have dialogues with governments back and forth on that and we have a legal team that analyses those requests and we publish the results – whether we have removed those requests - in our report that we put out every six months.”
+“Other than that, I will say that we do have a process through which governments can submit (something) to us if they think that something violates their laws and we have dialogues with governments back and forth on that.
+We have a legal team that analyses those requests and then we publish the results of those requests and whether we have removed content - we publish that in a report that we put out every six months.”

 In September, Facebook - along with Google and Twitter - were singled out in a Select Committee report that made recommendations to the Government on how to tackle deliberate online falsehoods.